 For bullying prevention to work, everyone needs to be involved.
 That means we need help from parents, guardians, coaches, and community members too!
 Encourage children to help create welcoming environments at their schools and in their community by being kind and inclusive.
 Make sure your child knows to tell someone at school if he or she is being bullied and give your child the clear message that it is never okay to bully others.
-Thank you to our PUSD Students for creating the video above during the 2016-17 school year.
+Thank you to our PUSD Students for creating the video below during the 2016-17 school year.

 The District is committed to maintaining a learning and working environment that is free from bullying.
 Our Board Policies and procedures are reflective of the "Safe Place to Learn Act" (EC 234.1) as well the new legislation as outlined by Seth's Law.